Donich Law - Jordan Donich - Courtroom Sketch

 What is Misappropriation of Company Funds?

 In Canada, misappropriation of corporate funds refers to the unlawful use, unauthorized use, or theft of a company’s financial assets by a person who has been given access to them.
 This can involve actions like embezzlement, fabricating expense reports, transferring funds from the firm to personal accounts, or charging personal expenses on company credit cards.
+An example would be using the company credit card to pay for one’s personal vacation.
+Another example might be pocketing cash payments from company charity events.

 What are the Legal Consequences of Misappropriating Company Funds?

-Generally speaking, courts handle cases of company fund misappropriation by employees with a high degree of seriousness, given the breach of trust involved.
+Courts handle cases of company fund misappropriation by employees with a high degree of seriousness, given the breach of trust involved.
 In criminal cases, courts consider factors such as the amount of money misappropriated, the duration of the misconduct, and the impact on the company as potential aggravating factors.
 Additionally, the fact that the employee stole from their employer will be considered an aggravating factor.
 Sentences can include substantial fines and imprisonment, reflecting the severity of the offence.

 The company may also choose to sue the perpetrator for losses incurred as a result of the misappropriation.
 In civil cases, courts focus on compensating the company for the financial losses incurred.
 This can include an order to the employee to repay the misappropriated funds, along with any additional damages for financial harm and reputational damage.
 Courts may also award punitive damages to deter similar misconduct by others.
 Overall, the legal system in Ontario aims to provide both deterrence and restitution in cases of the misappropriation of company funds.